PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, but what is a Horc?"

 "No, no, good fellow, an Orc.
 No 'h'.
 They are my latest work.
 Terrible, terribly murderously bloodthirsty creatures.
 Stronger and faster than a man.
 Some cultivars have tusks, other do not.
-They all have greyish-green skin, almost impervious to weapons -- if not for the constant interruptions I would have perfected that.
+They all have greyish-green skin, almost impervious to weapons -- if not for the constant interruptions I would have gotten that bit right.

 "Look, it's important that you know how badly I feel about this.
 Wiping out your entire Kingdom--" at the sound of the world Kingdom, the Duke flinched.
 "Oh, sorry, sorry, Duchy.
 Very sorry about that, didn't mean to rub it in.

-"Anyway, I feel terrible about all of this old boy, really I do. but it seems the only way to get the peace in which I need to work."
+"Anyway, I feel terrible about all of this old boy, really I do, but it seems the only way to get the peace in which I need to work."

 "Well, I understand, you were upset, but it's just a raiding party.
 Probably do the old town some good.
 A little raiding.
 Till up the soil, attract more adventurers.
 Rallying to the cry of defend good ol' Robrecht!"